VEX Robotics

-VEX Robotics is a robotics program for elementary through university students, and a subset of Innovation First International.
-The VEX Robotics competitions and programs are managed by the Robotics Education and Competition Foundation (RECF).
+VEX Robotics is one of the main robotics programs for elementary through university students, and a subset of Innovation First International.
+The VEX Robotics competitions and programs are oversaw by the Robotics Education & Competition Foundation (RECF).
 In April 2018, VEX Robotics Competition was named the largest robotics competition in the world by Guinness World Records.

-There are three leagues of VEX robotics competitions meant for different age groups and skill levels:
+There are four leagues of VEX Robotics competitions designed for different age groups and skill levels: